achall36/RoxvilleRooster.github.io/espionage_game_setting_rules.md

 drops his weapon.
 With a raise, the opponent is Shaken and the weapon flies 1d4 random inches away or the agent may elect to take it if he has one or both hands free.
-###Fast Strike
-**Requirements**: Seasoned, Agility d8+, Fighting d8+

-The agent has learned to fight with great dexterity — moving in and striking quickly, then moving away before his opponent can react.
-If the character can move at least 2” before making an attack, he may strike and withdraw from combat without the target, or any other opponents, receiving a free attack.
-The agent is still subject to First Strike attacks from adjacent foes as normal.

 ##Ghost
 **Requirements**: Novice, Agility d8+, Smarts d8+